rafaelgou/graojs/README.md

 graoJS - A full stack MVC NodeJS framework
 ------------------------------------------

-We are working hard to launch the first stable release at November 05, 2013.
+We are working hard to launch the first stable release at November/December, 2013.

 graoJS work with: